SAP/spartacus-docs/_pages/home/release-notes/checkout-libraries-release-notes.md

 ### How to migrate reducers?

-The logic in reducers mostly populates the state based on the action's payload.
+The reducers update the state based on the action's payload.

-You can extend the appropriate facade, override the relevant method and move the reducer logic there.
+To customize the state in the new checkout, you can override you can extend the appropriate facade, and override the relevant method which return the result of the query.
+As all queries are plain observables, you can compose multiple streams if needed, and use `rxjs`'s `map` operator.